Vivid Money raises $73 million to build a European financial super app – TechCrunch

-German startup Vivid Money has raised a new $73 million Series B funding round (€60 million) led by Greenoaks with existing investor Ribbit Capital also participating.
+German startup Vivid Money has raised a new $73 million Series B funding round (€60 million) led by Greenoaks, with existing investor Ribbit Capital also participating.
 Following today’s funding round, Vivid Money has reached a valuation of $436 million (€360 million).

 Vivid Money could be considered as a Revolut competitor designed specifically for the Eurozone.
 Built on top of Solarisbank for the banking infrastructure, the company lets you send, receive, spend, invest and save money in different ways.

-When you create an account, you get a German IBAN that starts with DE as well as a metal card.
+When you create an account, you get a German IBAN that starts with DE, as well as a metal card.
 There are no card details on the card itself — everything is available in the app instead.
 Like other fintech startups, Vivid Money lets you control your card from the app — you can lock it and unlock it, add it to Google Pay and Apple Pay, etc.

 After that, you can top up your account and hold dozens of different currencies.
 When you pay with your card abroad, the startup applies a small mark-up on the current exchange rate — you should get a better exchange rate than what you usually get with a regular bank.